• Skip to main content

 Code language: JSON / JSON with Comments (json)

-Then being on that directory, run ‘composer update’ command on your command line tool.
-If all goes OK, you should notice a vendor directory and a composer.lock files are created there.
-Congratulation, you successfully finished this part!
+Then, in that directory, run the ‘composer update’ command on your command-line tool.
+If everything goes OK, you should notice a vendor directory and composer.
+Lock files are created there.
+Congratulations—you successfully finished this part!

 Read The Complete CodeIgniter Tutorials Series By CodeSamplez.com